ERC to review market rules after brownouts

 ERC data showed the outages were concentrated in the late afternoon and evening, when solar generation dropped off, but household demand remained high.

-He said all six manual load Dropping incidents were caused by generation deficiencies, not transmission failures or fuel shortages.
+He said all six manual load-dropping incidents were caused by generation deficiencies, not by transmission failures or fuel shortages.

 “We did not have enough reserves on the right side of the dispatch curve,” he said.